-Mike McKnight was born April 12, 1958, in Duluth Minnesota.
-He graduated in 1981 from South Dakota State University with a degree in Wildlife & Fisheries Management and a minor in Chemistry.
-Following a short time at the University of Idaho working on a Master’s Degree in Fisheries Biology, Mike attended the University of South Dakota School of Law and graduated with honors in 1986.
-Upon graduation Mike joined the firm and has practiced continually since 1986.
+Originally from Duluth, Minnesota, I graduated in 1981 from South Dakota State University with a degree in Wildlife & Fisheries Management and a minor in Chemistry.
+Following a short time at the University of Idaho working on a master’s degree in fisheries biology, I attended the University of South Dakota School of Law, graduating with honors in 1986.
+I have had the privilege of practicing with Boyce Law Firm since my graduation.

 You should not send any sensitive or confidential information through this site.
 Emails sent through this site do not create an attorney-client relationship and may not be treated as privileged or confidential.
 The lawyer or law firm you are contacting is not required to, and may choose not to, accept you as a client.
 The Internet is not necessarily secure and emails sent though this site could be intercepted or read by third parties.